Assata: An Autobiography: Chapter 21

+Postscript

+The postscript begins with Shakur reflecting on her freedom.
+She goes through a series of emotions beginning with elation and disbelief of how far she had come.
+These joyful feelings are then followed by somber ones as she reflects on the horrors that preceded her freedom from prison.
+She describes herself as overcome by emotions, ones she had spent so much time and effort suppressing while incarcerated.
+The chapter continues with Shakur reflecting on how far she has come in her ideals and opinions on revolution and her place within it.
+She then shifts the focus to her new life in Cuba.
+She compares her new life to her old one, and is left shocked by the lack of racism she experiences in Cuba, even going as far as saying that racism is a foreign concept to the locals.
+Shakur considers the anti-racist policies put in place by the Cuban government and reflects on the differences between those and the ways in which the United States attempts to combat racism.
+She compares how racism in America shapes the everyday lives of its citizens and how Cuba, lacking the same type of racism, is comparably much happier.
+The section concludes with Shakur calling home to her aunt.
+Her aunt is cold at first as she does not believe it is her, based on the many fake letters she's received from the police pretending to be Shakur.
+Once her aunt realizes it is truly her, she gets into contact with Shakur's mother and daughter and the four of them finally reconnect in Cuba.
+The book ends with Shakur, her mother, her aunt, and her daughter sharing stories and past experiences together in Cuba.

 Major themes

 Oppression and resistance

 Shakur describes the oppression she faced and witnessed throughout her life.
 The book begins with the physical abuse she received from New Jersey police officers in the hospital after the shooting on the Turnpike.
 She discusses the trials against her and describes them as completely fabricated.
-Along with the oppression from the state, she recounts the racism her and her family experienced in North Carolina as well as watching the NAACP train people for peaceful protests and sit-ins.
-Shakur describes resistance methods taken by the NAACP including the peaceful, non-violence ideology.
+Along with the oppression from the state, she recounts the racism she, and her family experienced in North Carolina as well as watching the National Association for the Advancement of Colored People (NAACP) train people for peaceful protests and sit-ins.
+Shakur describes resistance methods taken by the NAACP, including the peaceful, non-violence ideology.
 Though she does not adopt this, she respects it.
 Shakur chooses to take on roles with the Black Panther Party and Black Liberation Army as forms of resistance to social oppression.